Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/windows.md

 3. Now you need to run the build itself: Run `cmake --build build`.
 4. Now, wait for it to compile.
 This could take some time, so hopefully it compiles properly.
-5. Run the command `cmake --install build`, and it should install Prism Launcher to whatever the `-DCMAKE_INSTALL_PREFIX` was.
+5. Run the command `cmake --install build`, and it should install ProjT Launcher to whatever the `-DCMAKE_INSTALL_PREFIX` was.
-6. If you don't want Prism Launcher to store its data in `%APPDATA%`, run `cmake --install build --component portable` after the install process
+6. If you don't want ProjT Launcher to store its data in `%APPDATA%`, run `cmake --install build --component portable` after the install process
-7. When building on Qt 5, whenever compiling, the OpenSSL DLLs aren't put into the directory to where Prism Launcher installs which are necessary in that case, meaning that you cannot log in.
+7. When building on Qt 5, whenever compiling, the OpenSSL DLLs aren't put into the directory to where ProjT Launcher installs which are necessary in that case, meaning that you cannot log in.
 The best way to fix this, is just to do `cp /(msystem)/bin/libcrypto-1_1.dll /(msystem)/bin/libssl-1_1.dll install`.
 This should copy the required OpenSSL DLLs to log in.
 When building on Qt 6 this is not necessary because it can use schannel, the Windows tls library.

    - Replace `(msystem)` with the msystem you're using (e.g. clang64).
 On 64-bit msystems, like *MSYS2 CLANG64*, you have to add `-x64` to the dlls.